-Please note that if the sunroof keeps opening after you attempt to close it once it has been programmed, you will need to repeat Steps 2 through 5 (up to three times if needed).
+If the sunroof keeps opening after you attempt to close it once it has been programmed, you will need to repeat Steps 2 through 5 (up to three times if needed).
 If you are still having problems, consult your dealer for service.